wwcodemanila/WWCodeManila-HTML.CSS/getting_started/starter_pack.md

 ## Guide for attendees who are starting to learn HTML/CSS.

-!> For newbie / beginners please read, understand and follow this starter pack.
+!> For **newbies / beginners** please read, understand and follow this starter pack.
 It might take 2-3 hrs or more to finish this.
 Please try your best to follow all the activities, we know you can do it. :)

-!> For attendees who already knows the basics/fundamentals of HTML & CSS, you don’t need to read it all but we recommend to do the final activity - My First Blog Site before attending the study group.
+!> For **attendees who already knows the __basics/fundamentals of HTML & CSS__**, you don’t need to read it all but we recommend to do the final activity - My First Blog Site before attending the study group.

 ### Creating your Personal Blog Site